beta This is a new service. Your feedback will help us to improve it.

 Historical interest (general)

 Consideration should be given to whether any records might be considered to be of historical interest and ought to be preserved.
-If so, or if anybody, such as a local museum or the Scottish Record Office, has expressed interest in any documents, the matter must be referred to AST.
+If so, or if anybody, such as a local museum or the Scottish Record Office, has expressed interest in any documents, the matter must be referred to the Trustee Supervision (TS) team.

 Historical Interest (Insurance Companies)